Mixed Hodge modules and real groups: Complex mixed Hodge modules via Saito's theory

 In \cite{S1, S2}, Saito constructs a theory of rational mixed Hodge modules on complex analytic spaces, and on quasi-projective algebraic varieties in particular.
 Since we are interested only in the algebraic case, we will denote by $\mhm_{\mb{Q}}(X)$ the category of (algebraic) mixed Hodge modules defined in \cite[\S 4]{S2} for $X$ quasi-projective.
 If $X$ is smooth, the objects in this category are (certain very special) tuples

-where \begin{itemize} \item $\ms{M}$ is a regular holonomic $\ms{D}_X$-module with quasi-unipotent monodromy around all hypersurfaces, \item $F_{\bigcdot}$ is a $\ms{D}_X$-filtration on $\ms{M}$, \item $K$ is a perverse sheaf of $\mb{Q}$-vector spaces on $X$, \item $W_{\bigcdot}$ is a filtration on $K$ by perverse subsheaves, and \item $\alpha \colon \DR(\ms{M}) \to K \otimes_{\mb{Q}} \mb{C}$ is an isomorphism of complex perverse sheaves. \end{itemize} One may modify Saito's definitions ever so slightly by replacing $\mb{Q}$ with $\mb{R}$ and the assumption of quasi-unipotence with $\mb{R}$-specializability (see \cite[Chapters 9 and 10]{SS}); the latter assumption amounts to allowing $V$-filtrations indexed by $\mb{R}$ instead of $\mb{Q}$.\footnote{For the purposes of this paper, this generalization is only necessary to work with irrational twistings $\lambda$, as for $\lambda \in \mf{h}^*_\mb{Q}$ all our $\ms{D}$-modules are quasi-unipotent and even defined over a number field.} These changes do not introduce any significant difficulties to the theory, and yield categories $\mhm_{\mb{R}}(X)$ of real mixed Hodge modules for quasi-projective varieties $X$ with the same functoriality properties as $\mhm_{\mb{Q}}(X)$.
+where \begin{itemize} \item $\ms{M}$ is a regular holonomic $\ms{D}_X$-module with quasi-unipotent monodromy around all hypersurfaces, \item $F_{\bigcdot}$ is a $\ms{D}_X$-filtration on $\ms{M}$, \item $K$ is a perverse sheaf of $\mb{Q}$-vector spaces on $X$, \item $W_{\bigcdot}$ is a filtration on $K$ by perverse subsheaves, and \item $\alpha \colon \DR(\ms{M}) \to K \otimes_{\mb{Q}} \mb{C}$ is an isomorphism of complex perverse sheaves. \end{itemize} One may modify Saito's definitions ever so slightly by replacing $\mb{Q}$ with $\mb{R}$ and the assumption of quasi-unipotence with $\mb{R}$-specializability (see \cite[Chapters 9 and 10]{SS}); the latter assumption amounts to allowing $V$-filtrations indexed by $\mb{R}$ instead of $\mb{Q}$.\footnote{For the purposes of this paper, this generalization is only necessary to work with irrational twistings $\lambda$, as for $\lambda \in \mf{h}^*_\mb{Q}$ all our $\ms{D}$-modules are quasi-unipotent and even defined over a number field.} These changes require generalizations of some foundational results on degenerations of Hodge structures such as the $SL(2)$-orbit theorem, but otherwise do not introduce any significant difficulties to the theory.
+The relevant results are proved for example in \cite{SS2}, so this yields categories $\mhm_{\mb{R}}(X)$ of real mixed Hodge modules for quasi-projective varieties $X$ with the same functoriality properties as $\mhm_{\mb{Q}}(X)$.

 Given the $\mb{R}$-linear abelian category $\mhm_{\mb{R}}(X)$, we may now define a complex mixed Hodge module $\ms{T}$ to be a real mixed Hodge module $\ms{T} = (\ms{M}, K, \alpha) \in \mhm_{\mb{R}}(X)$ equipped with an action $\mb{C} \otimes_{\mb{R}} \ms{T} \to \ms{T}$ of the field of complex numbers.
 This defines a $\mb{C}$-linear category